ARPITJAINECE/python_basic_to_advanced/README.md

 # python_basic_to_advanced
-this repo s for my python learning
+this repo is for my python learning